ploomber/soopervisor/doc/tutorials/aws-lambda.rst

 data and another one to load a model and make a prediction using the feature vector.

-This tutorials will walk you through the development and deployment process.
+This tutorial will walk you through the development and deployment process.

 Setting up project
 ------------------